 The parcel is completely covered by a sandy-silt of unknown depth.
-This sandy-silt is recent, but may cover older Pleistocene deposits.
-The current grading plans are expected to be up to 20 feet in depth, which, at this depth, could encounter the older Pleistocene deposits.
-At this time, it is recommended that monitoring for paleontological resources should occur in areas where depths of four feet or greater are expected.
-If paleontological resources are discovered during development of the project, the following guidelines should be enforced.
+This sandy-silt is recent but may cover older Pleistocene deposits.
+The current grading plans are expected to be up to 20 feet in depth, which at this depth could encounter older Pleistocene deposits.
+At this time, it is recommended that monitoring for paleontological resources should occur in areas where ground disturbance will be greater than 4 feet.
+If paleontological resources are discovered during development of the Project, the following guidelines should be enforced.

 If paleontological resources are found at any time during construction, work will be redirected to another area nearby so that the scientific significance of the discovery may be assessed.
 Construction monitors will notify the onsite construction-monitoring coordinator or project manager and the County.
 As part of the monitoring procedure, a qualified professional paleontologist will then assess the significance of the discovery and recommend additional mitigation measures, as needed.
 The paleontologist will be retained to perform inspection of the excavation and to salvage exposed fossils.
-Monitoring may also cease when a depth of four feet is no longer expected to occur, or it is deemed by the qualified paleontologist as no longer necessary.
+Monitoring may also cease when a depth of 4 feet is no longer expected to occur, or it is deemed by the qualified paleontologist as no longer necessary.